Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description carries full burden.
-It thoroughly explains each parameter: date format (YYYY-MM-DD or YYYYMMDD), direction (up/down with default 'up'), and n (1–100, default 10).
-This adds significant meaning beyond the input schema.
+Schema description coverage is 0%, so the description must compensate.
+It provides full explanations for all three parameters: date format (YYYY-MM-DD or YYYYMMDD), direction (up/down with default), and n (1–100 with default).
+This is comprehensive and adds significant meaning.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.